-All e- Wedding Bands' Titanium wedding bands are made from high Aircraft Grade (6AL/4V) Titanium unless specified otherwise to provide our customers the highest quality.
+All e- Wedding Bands' women's and men's titanium wedding bands are made from high Aircraft Grade (6AL/4V) Titanium unless specified otherwise to provide our customers the highest quality.

 Black Titanium Wedding Bands: What is Black Titanium?